jayanthkoushik/shinyutils/README.md

   --plotting-rc-extra PLOTTING_RC_EXTRA
 ```

 `group_title` is optional, and if omitted, matwrap options will not be put in a separate group.
-When `shinyutils.matwrap` is imported, this function is called on `shiny_arg_parser`.

 #### Plot
 `Plot` is a wrapper around a single matplotlib plot, designed to be used as a context manager.